 From its introduction, Mazda expanded the number of trim levels from the initial three when the Mazda 3 was launched: i sedan, s sedan and s hatchback.
 The many convenience and luxury features were available in packages and as stand-alone options.
 In 2005, Mazda released a SP23 Special Edition as a top-of-the-line trim for both body styles.
 For '06, the SP23 was gone and the trim levels expanded to include the Touring and Grand Touring trims.
 Antilock brakes also became standard on all s models.

-For 2007, there was a very minor exterior refresh along with a standard auxiliary audio jack and a rear seat armrest for the 3s.
-Stability control became optional for the first time, but was available on the Touring and Grand Touring trims only.
+For 2007, there was a very minor exterior refresh along with a standard auxiliary audio jack and a rear seat armrest for the 3 s trim.
+Stability control became optional for the first time, but it was available on the Touring and Grand Touring trims only.
 Front-seat side airbags and full-length side curtain airbags became standard on all s trim levels the following year.
 In its final year in production, all Mazda 3 models came standard with antilock brakes, front-seat side airbags and full-length side curtain airbags.